minimuutti/minimuutti.github.io/en/brain-games/_posts/2015-07-20-cups-in-bowls.md

 ### Game 6

 I put as many plastic cups and bowls face down on the bottom of the cardboard box that could fit in there and then I put a kibble in every other cup or bowl.
-It took Miki about two minutes to find all the kibbles.
+It took Miki about two minutes to find all the kibble.

 [![](https://dl.dropboxusercontent.com/sh/ea1wtnz7z734o12/AADK3mypju-NvwZ2XWQEf9HEa/aktivointi/kupit-kulhoissa/DSC43821-800px.jpg)](https://dl.dropboxusercontent.com/sh/ea1wtnz7z734o12/AAA4NgY6QIMCk6FBeeFEENrJa/aktivointi/kupit-kulhoissa/DSC43821.jpg)

 ### Game 7

 I put as many plastic cups and bowls on the bottom of the cardboard box that could fit in there.
-Then I put some kibbles in each cup and then I put yoghurt cups and paper cups on top of them as obstacles.
-It took Miki about four minutes to find all the kibbles.
+Then I put some kibble in each cup and then I put yoghurt cups and paper cups on top of them as obstacles.
+It took Miki about four minutes to find all the kibble.

 [![](https://dl.dropboxusercontent.com/sh/ea1wtnz7z734o12/AACM3d_24q7opOAMlL1Md3dCa/aktivointi/kupit-kulhoissa/DSC44149-800px.jpg)](https://dl.dropboxusercontent.com/sh/ea1wtnz7z734o12/AAB7dIFEx_ql0u7JDhlyLftqa/aktivointi/kupit-kulhoissa/DSC44149.jpg)